ivangeorgiev/gems/docs/python/design-patterns/python-singleton-pattern-decorator.md

 ## Try it out

-Here is a Jupyter notebook you can use to try the above example.
+Here is a [Jupyter notebook I created as GitHub gist](https://gist.github.com/ivangeorgiev/d4bd94bc69f14fe35324f4855a4db9f1).
+You can use this notebook to try the above example.

 <script src="https://gist.github.com/ivangeorgiev/d4bd94bc69f14fe35324f4855a4db9f1.js"></script>